Cart 0

 Slow to Reproduce.
 Easy to Overfish.
 Rapidly Declining.

-Manta and devil rays grow slowly, take 10+ years to mature, and have just one pup every few years.
-They gather in predictable places, making them easy targets for fishing.
-Despite current protections, all species are threatened, and populations are still declining by over 90% in some areas.
+Manta and devil rays grow slowly, take more than a decade to reach maturity, and give birth to just a single pup every few years.
+They gather in predictable locations, making them easy targets for fisheries.
+Despite previous protections, populations of all species remained at risk, with some declining by over 90%.

 What is CITES?